 These easy Foam Math Cards “hit the spot” when you want to add something new to your Math center!
-This activity invites students to take some time for independent, hands-on practice on one-to-one correspondence and other counting skills.
+This math activity invites preschoolers to take some time for independent, hands-on practice on one-to-one correspondence and other counting skills.

 It’s as Easy as 1, 2, 3!